JamesSinnott1994/The-Book-Club/README.md

 10. 404 Error Page Wireframe
     - [404 Error Page](https://github.com/JamesSinnott1994/the-book-club/blob/master/wireframes/404-error-page.pdf)

+- I decided not to create a Search page, and instead just used the Books page for displaying the results from a query.

 ### Surface
 - Typography:
     - Oswald will be the font that is used for header, titles and links.